mimuw-jnp2-rust/project-matrix-busters/README.md

 - [ ] 2.2.
 Extend the number representation module to allow for more sophisticated numbers.
 - [ ] 2.3.
 Implement complex operations on matrices.

+and all other things added as GH Issues.

 ---

 ## GUI Preview